paul-rigunay/9berylliumcs3/q1 /ctskillsBerylliumRigunay.md

 # **Step 2: Identify three to four Sub-Problems**
 Please list possible sub-problems:

-1. The coin mechanism incorrectly tracks the balance and dispenses the wrong amount of change to users.
+1. Faulty coin mechanism.
+The coin mechanism incorrectly tracks the balance and dispenses the wrong amount of change to users.

-2. The vending machine lacks sensors that track the stock of the items, and it also lacks alert systems to signal when the specific items are out of stock.
+2. Lack of stock monitoring.
+The vending machine lacks sensors that track the stock of the items, and it also lacks alert systems to signal when the specific items are out of stock.

-3. The system runs very slow during continuous usage, which causes long lines and delay.
+3. System lags.
+The system runs very slow during continuous usage, which causes long lines and delay.

 4. The machine lacks a transaction cancel system, which prevents users from backing out of accidental selections.